wimverbruggen/lpjguess_rINS/README.md

-# lpjguess_rins
+# LPJ-GUESS rIns
-R package to read/write LPJ-GUESS ins files
+- R package to read/write LPJ-GUESS ins files.
+- Flexible because you can add any parameters, PFTs or groups, and it will handle them!